 The long-anticipated International Classification of Diseases code set update will finally take effect Oct.
 1, 2014, after being delayed one year by CMS.
 While many ASCs have training and planning for the switch from ICD-9 to ICD-10 well underway, continued preparations will ramp up in the months leading up to the deadline for next year.

-Under ICD-9, ASC revenue cycle personnel must work with approximately 13,000 diagnosis codes.
+Under ICD-9, Surgery Revenue cycle personnel must work with approximately 13,000 diagnosis codes.
 However, ICD-10 will increase that amount to about 70,000 diagnosis codes.
 Coupled with procedural codes, the new total will come to nearly 155,000 codes.
 That said, the procedural codes should only affect ASCs who are submitting paper claims.

 “If there are certain diagnosis codes that require medical necessity, and if you aren’t using a payable diagnosis code, then your claim won’t pay,” Ms. Rock says.
 “Now, multiply that five times [for the expanding number of codes].
 We have to be very aware of the codes and the local carrier determinations.”